CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 but populate the GitHub secret `CLOUDREACTOR_DEPLOY_API_KEY` with the value of your `Deployment API key`.

-Unless you have very stringent security requirements, you can also populate the `Task API key` in the same file:
+If you don't have strict security requirements, you can also populate the `Task API key` in the same file:

     cloudreactor: